Ron Koertge: The Arizona Kid

 The Arizona Kid was originally published in 1988, then republished by Candlewick Press on May 24, 2005.
 According to the American Library Association, it was the 75th most banned and challenged book in the United States between 1990 and 1999 due to LGBT content.

 The Harmony Arms

-The Harmony Arms was originally published October 1, 1992 by Joy Street Books, then republished September 1994 by HarperCollins Publishers.
+The Harmony Arms was originally published on October 1, 1992 by Joy Street Books, then republished in September 1994 by HarperCollins Publishers.
 The American Library Association named it a popular book for young adults.

 Tiger, Tiger Burning Bright

 Tiger, Tiger Burning Bright was published in 1994 by Orchard Books.
 The book received the following awards: